h2020-endeavour/iSDX/test/README.md

 }
 ```

-Blackholing policies are defined for a specific participant (c1) with a cookie_id (to ease the insertion and removal command) and the eth_src to be dropped by the blackholing policy.
+Blackholing policies are defined for a specific participant (c1) with a policy_id (to ease the insertion and removal command) and the AS-edge-router as the source of the traffic to be dropped by the blackholing policy.
 ```
-flow c1 4096 | 08:00:bb:bb:01:00
+flow c1 1 | a1
-flow c1 8192 | 08:00:bb:bb:02:00
+flow c1 2 | b1
 ```

 Insert or remove the specific blackholing policy or multiple policies in the test to activate or deactivate the blackholing policy.
 ```
 test regress {
 	...
-	blackholing 3 insert 4096
+	blackholing 3 insert 1
 	...
-	blackholing 3 remove 4096
+	blackholing 3 remove 2
 	...
-	blackholing 3 insert 4096,8192
+	blackholing 3 insert 1,2
 	...
-	blackholing 3 remove 4096,8192
+	blackholing 3 remove 1,2
 	...
 }
 ```